tudelft3d/geogeeks/docs/python/venv.md

 === "If you use pyenv"

-    If you used [pyenv](install.md) to install Python, then you can also use it to have venv.
-    It keeps a global list of which versions and virtual environments you have installed.
+    If you used [pyenv](install.md) to install Python (this is what the geogeek-in-chief recommends!), then you can also use it to install and manage your virtual environments. pyenv keeps a global list of which versions and venv you have installed, and allows you to easily switch between them.

     Some useful commands: